Beylik of Tunis: Military policy

 After defeating Algeria in 1807, the army maintained the same structure, but Ahmad I wanted to change the military policy and was keen to reform and modernize the armed forces, especially since France occupied Algeria in 1830 and its army became a threat to Tunisia.

 He was also influenced by what he saw during his visit to France of architectural progress, especially in the organization of their army, which made him want to follow their strategy and form a Tunisian army on the French style.

 In a major step, the Bey initiated the recruitment and conscription of individual Tunisians (instead of foreigners or by tribes) to serve in the army and navy, a step which would work to reduce the customary division between the state and its citizens.
-So, he founded the Bardo Military School in 1840 for Tunisian soldiers to graduate from, relying on French assistance.
+So, he founded the Bardo Military Academy in 1840 for Tunisian soldiers to graduate from, relying on French assistance.

 He also worked to provide the necessary equipment to improve the army, so he took care of some industries, such as the gunpowder industry in Tunisia, and created a sophisticated navy.

 As part of his maneuvering to maintain Tunisia's sovereignty, Ahmed Bey sent 4,000 Tunisian troops against the Russian Empire during the Crimean War (1854–1856).
 In doing so he allied Tunisia with Turkey, France, and Britain.

-Abolition of Slavery
+Abolition of slavery

 On 29 April 1841, Ahmed I Bey had an interview with Thomas Reade who advised him to ban the slave trade.
 Ahmed Bey was convinced of the necessity of this action; and he was considered open to progress and quick to act against all forms of fanaticism.
 He decided to ban the export of slaves the same day that he met with Reade.
 Proceeding in stages, he closed the slave market of Tunis in August and declared in December 1842 that everyone born in the country would thereafter be free.

 To alleviate discontent, Ahmed obtained fatwas from the ulama beforehand from the Bach-mufti Sidi Brahim Riahi, which forbade slavery, categorically and without any precedent in the Arab Muslim world.
 The complete abolition of slavery throughout the country was declared in a decree of 23 January 1846.
 However, although the abolition was accepted by the urban population, it was rejected (according to Ibn Abi Dhiaf) at Djerba, among the Bedouins, and among the peasants who required a cheap and obedient workforce.

 This resistance justified the second abolition announced in a decree of Ali III Bey on 28 May 1890.
 This decree promulgated financial sanctions (in the form of fines) and penal sanctions (in the form of imprisonment) for those who continued to engage in the slave trade or to keep slaves as servants.
 The colonial accounts tended to pass over the first abolition and focus on the second.